-(2) Represents the assumed initial public offering price per ordinary share, based on the mid-point of the estimated public offering price range shown on the cover page of this prospectus.
+(2) Represents the initial public offering price per ordinary share.

 In determining the price earnings multiples and the revenue multiples to be used in the above calculations, we obtained from third parties the price earnings multiples and revenue multiples of a group of comparable companies each quarter.
 We then calculated our price earnings multiple enterprise value and revenue multiple enterprise value by taking the average price earnings multiple and average revenue multiple of the group and multiplying such averages by our trailing 12-month earnings and revenues, respectively, each quarter.